2024 Summer Anime Review

 Heaven's Design Team - This was probably my favorite of the season -- fun and educational!
 After almost every episode, I ended up hitting Wikipedia to learn more about the animals featured.
 I wish they had decided they were going to use the localized English names from the manga for the characters from the start instead of suddenly switching three episodes in when I was just getting used to the Japanese names, but that's my only real complaint.

 Horimiya - The first half of this series was fantastic!
 But starting around the halfway mark, when the titular couple started dating, it seemed to lose its way a little.
 Apparently a lot was cut from the manga in order to make the whole series fit into a single season, and it showed.
-I still really enjoyed it for the most part, but Hori became kinda unlikeable with her unreasonable possessiveness and her pushing an obviously uncomfortable Miyamura to beabusive to her in public as part of her masochistic kink
+I still really enjoyed it for the most part, but Hori became kinda unlikeable with her unreasonable possessiveness and her pushing an obviously uncomfortable Miyamura to be

 I really think the show would have worked better with another season and more chances to show the good side of their relationship, along with exploring some of the side characters more.
 (I especially liked the love triangle between Yuki, Tooru, and Sakura.)